 The principle of commenting code also applies to web site pages.
 Within pages my Editor Comment block can be used to keep notes about how and why a page is structured, hidden from general view, but always there next time a page is opened in edit mode.

-Whether its an entire web site or an addon for concrete5, it will need supporting.
+Whether its an entire web site or an addon for Concrete CMS, it will need supporting.

 My engineering principles mean that you should be able to do much of this yourself.
 My work is well documented and my code is well commented.
 I provide training and guidance for customers.
 Nevertheless, there are times when help will be needed and my commitment to support is part of the process.
 Where support has been needed, my support and solutions are consistently fast, as testified by many of the reviews for my addons.

-Take a look at karma and badges earned within the concrete5 community.
+Take a look at karma and badges earned within the Concrete CMS community.
 These are a measure of support, promotion and development (much of which is supporting development).
 In August 2021 I was the inaugural recipient of the 'Golden Baton', an award created by Portland Labs for commitment and support of Concrete CMS and the community.